 With the Ladies Sussex tweed, the ground of the tweed was created with a total of twelve coloured yarns.
 It was important to Schöffel Country that the tweed was created with the authentic colours of the natural habitat surrounding the tweed mill, without becoming overly feminine and losing authenticity.
 As a result, the careful and considered process of creating a new tweed, from start to finish, takes approximately eighteen months in total.
 For the invention of the Sussex tweed, lilacs and heathers have been chosen to add a touch of femininity, to stay in keeping with the natural aesthetic, overchecks run through the tweed in damson and highland thistle shades.
 The rich ground colours are woven with a combination of colours to give warmth and a refined, luxurious feel to the fabric.

-You can be amongst the first to preview and purchase the new Ptarmigan tweed shooting coats by visiting several Schöffel Country retailers at the Scottish Game Fair including Bredon Hill Shooting, Elm of Burford, A Hume and Eric Spencer.
+You can be amongst the first to preview and purchase the new Ptarmigan tweed shooting coats by visiting several Schöffel Country retailers at The Game Fair this weekend including Bredon Hill Shooting, Elm of Burford, Brocklehursts and Philip Morris & Son.